testcontainers/testcontainers-python/docs/database.rst

 Database containers
 ===================

-Allows to spin up docker database images such as MySQL, PostgreSQL, MariaDB and Oracle XE.
+Allows to spin up docker database images such as MySQL, PostgreSQL, MariaDB, Oracle XE and MongoDb.

 MySQL example
 -------------